 One final point here, is that with all this flexible change approach and doing what the customer wants can lead to deadlines being missed and budgets being overrun, well guess what, if you don’t do what the customer wants, that will happen anyway, as they won’t sign off what you produce!

 So, applying Agile without calling it Agile essentially means talk to your teams constantly, talk to the customer constantly, streamline (a bit) your paperwork when it comes to change, and plan your projects so that you deliver quick wins and early functionality rather than leaving it all to the end...
 Simple!

-Michael has been teaching at QA for 12 years and is the lead trainer for MSP, managing successful programmes.
-Before this he worked with the public sector to implement initiatives such as the egovernment agenda.
-Michael has also project and programme managed many large scale implementations in the construction industry and in web technologies and ecommerce, as well as enterprise resource planning (ERP) solution for some well know utility and communications organisations.
+Michael has been teaching at QA for more than 12 years and is the lead trainer for Managing Successful Programmes (MSP).
+Before this, he worked with the public sector to implement initiatives such as the e-government agenda.
+Michael has also project and programme managed many large-scale implementations in the construction industry and in web technologies and e-commerce, as well as enterprise resource planning (ERP) solution for some well-known utility and communications organisations.
 Michael believes in teaching in a down-to-earth style, using everyday real examples and injecting a bit of humour!